-If such information is not available, and/or if the student disagrees with the second evaluation, the student may file a Transfer Credit Evaluation Appeal.
+If such information is not available, and/or if the student disagrees with the second evaluation, the student may file a transfer credit evaluation appeal in writing to the Registrar by emailing admissions.records@wnc.edu.

 The Registrar will first view the appeal.